OpenSpace/openspace-api-js/README.md

 # openspace-websocket-api
-JavaScript lirary to interface with [OpenSpace](https://github.com/OpenSpace/OpenSpace) using sockets and WebSockets.
+JavaScript library to interface with [OpenSpace](https://github.com/OpenSpace/OpenSpace) using sockets and WebSockets.

 ## Work in progress
 Both the API and libary are still very much work in progress, and are subject to change.